-The objectives of this unit entail dealing with issues in designing, carrying out and interpreting empirical research in financial accounting.
-The unit explores a range of theories and methods widespread in the accounting field; it offers students the opportunity to identify potential topics and research questions (RQs) requiring investigation.
+The objectives of this unit entail with issues in designing, carrying out and interpreting research in corporate governance (broadly defined).
+The unit explores a range of theories and methods widespread in the governance field.
+Given the breadth of the area, you will be exposed to a number of selected topics.
+The unit offers students the opportunity to identify potential topics and research questions (RQs) requiring investigation.

+Most of the issues surrounding ownership structures, management teams, boards of directors, formal and informal governance mechanisms will inevitably surface in your research, regardless of the chosen topic.
 The focus will be on thinking about and evaluating research questions alongside with discussing research design choices, interpretation of results and placement of research findings in the literature.